austin-morrow/agmorrow/README.md

 - :computer: I am a Full Stack Web Developer from Denver, CO.

-- :hammer_and_wrench:Building and designing functional, user-friendly websites.
+- :hammer_and_wrench: Building and designing functional, user-friendly websites.

-- :paperclip:Resourceful problem-solver, excited to learn new technologies.
+- :paperclip: Resourceful problem-solver, excited to learn new technologies.

 ### :toolbox: Languages and Tools :
 <div>